thelastpickle/cassandra-reaper/src/docs/content/docs/api.md

 	    * *tables*: The name of the targeted tables (column families) as comma separated list.
 	                If no tables given, then the whole keyspace is targeted.
 (Optional)
 	    * *owner*: Owner name for the schedule.
 This could be any string identifying the owner.
-	    * *segmentCount*: Defines the amount of segments to create for scheduled repair runs.
+	    * *segmentCountPerNode*: Defines the amount of segments per node to create for scheduled repair runs.
 (Optional)
 	    * *repairParallelism*: Defines the used repair parallelism for scheduled repair runs.
 (Optional)
 	    * *intensity*: Defines the repair intensity for scheduled repair runs.
 (Optional)
 	    * *incrementalRepair*: Defines if incremental repair should be done. [true/false] (Optional)